Feature

 |

-| When | First, create a project, then
+| When | First, create a project,

-task lists — without them, you
+task lists - without them,

 can't create tasks!